cisco/lal-build-manager/README.md

 - configured docker image must have a `lal` user with uid `1000`
 - linux user outside docker must be have uid `1000`

-We have found this to be true for most linux machines, and it is unfortunately a way easier thing to get working than docker usernamespaces (which is currently incompatible with features like host networking).
+We have found this can be satisfied for most linux users and owned containers.
+The linux user restriction is unfortunately easier than to get docker usernamespaces working (which is currently incompatible with features like host networking).

 ## Developing
 To hack on `lal`, follow normal install procedure, but build non-release builds iteratively.